Kvieta1990/ornl-pd/doc/follow.md

 Follow Us
 ===

-We are maintaining an 𝕏 account for posting the updates and announcements concerning the ORNL neutron powder diffraction suite, including the current website, the ADDIE website (https://addie.ornl.gov) and others.
+We have a website hosted on GitHub where we will be posting updates and announcements concerning the ORNL neutron powder diffraction suite, including the current website, the ADDIE website (https://addie.ornl.gov) and others.

-Please follow us on our <a href="https://x.com/ORNLPDSuite" target="_blank">𝕏 (@ORNLPDSuite)</a>.
+Please follow us at <a href="https://iris2020.net/updates" target="_blank">iris2020.net/updates</a>.